 Acquired cystic kidney disease

-Acquired cystic kidney disease (ACKD) is not inherited and it usually occurs later in life.
+Acquired cystic kidney disease (ACKD) isn’t inherited.
+It usually occurs later in life.

-It usually develops in people who already have other kidney problems.
-And it is more common in those who have kidney failure or are on dialysis.
+ACKD usually develops in people who already have other kidney problems.
+It’s more common in people who have kidney failure or are on dialysis.